1. Fill out the power of attorney for health care form

-3. Sign the power of attorney for health care in front of a notary and a witness
+3. Sign the power of attorney for health care in front of a witness

 Next, you will need to find at least one witness.
 If possible, you should find two witnesses.
 The witness must be at least 18 years old and be mentally competent.

 - Your doctor or health care provider

 - A person you listed as an agent in the document

 - A person who helped you write the document